How to Create Passive Income Using Your Expertise

 3. Align Your Skills, Strengths and Audience

 Residual income isn’t as simple as half-heartedly creating a product.
 To truly succeed, you’ll need to put in some effort at the beginning.
-And if you really want the best bang for your buck, find the overlap between the skills you have, your personal strengths and what your audience needs.
+And if you really want the best bang for your buck.
+So find the overlap between the skills you have, your personal strengths and what your audience needs.

 4. Develop the Passive Income Stream